 - Avocado oil – trust me, you need oil to keep these from tasting dry!
 Avocado oil is heat stable making it a perfect option for high heat cooking, like a waffle iron.
 I also like to use this Avocado Oil spray for the waffle iron.

 Can I make sweet sweet potato waffles?
 And serve them with maple syrup?

 Yes, we enjoy these both as sweet waffles and savory waffles.
 Most of the time, I serve them plain with an egg or some sausage, and I enjoy some ketchup on them, similar to serving hash browns.

 However, if you omit half of the salt and all of the pepper, they make a delicious sweet waffle.
 Play up the sweetness with a touch of brown sugar or coconut sugar, if you’d like.

 These waffles are a bit like hash browns.
 We have made them sweet or savory.

-- In a mixing bowl, add eggs, avocado oil. coconut flour, arrowroot, salt and pepper (or a dash or coconut sugar and cinnamon to make these a sweet breakfast option).
-Whisk together until the coconut oil is smooth.
+Step 1: In a mixing bowl, add eggs, avocado oil. coconut flour, arrowroot, salt and pepper (or a dash or coconut sugar and cinnamon to make these a sweet breakfast option).
+Whisk together until the coconut flour is smooth.
 This makes a very thick batter, but the sweet potatoes add moisture.

-- Serve hot similar to a hash brown, or choose the sweet option and serve with berries and maple syrup!
+Serve waffles hot similar to a hash brown, or choose the sweet option and serve with berries and maple syrup!

 Can I freeze sweet potato waffles?